Google Data

 Google has added better integration of tools so that it’s easier to add a Google document into an e-mail, to add images to forms, and to access storage.
 Currently, users have 10 GB for Gmail and 5 GB for Drive and Google+ Photos.
 Google will be integrating storage so that users will have 15 GB distributed amongst Google products.
 This is exciting for me because as I keep most of my files in Drive, I have a greater need for storage space there rather than in Gmail.

-Related Post: Appreciating the Beautiful
+Related Post: Use Flipgrid in the classroom

 Leave a Reply